kavyansh34/Real-time_trade_signal_notifier/README.md

 ## Real-Time Smart Trade Signal Notifier
-This is an trading notifier which is a impactful solution for trader saving their time and efforts.
-This indicator actually sends alerts when strategy gets activated in real time market with execution price, trading SL and trading TP and saves traders from FOMO and Burn-outs.
+This is an trading notifier which is a impactful solution for traders saving their time and efforts.
+This indicator actually sends alerts when strategy gets activated in real time market with execution price, trading SL and TP, also saves them from FOMO and Burn-outs.

 ## 🚀 Features
 - 📈 Monitors market conditions (e.g., price breakouts, EMA/RSI signals, etc.)